 |Brief Handbook Description:||This unit of study introduces the fundamental digital concepts upon which the design and operation of modern digital computers are based.
 A prime aim of the unit is to develop a professional view of, and a capacity for inquiry into, the field of computing.

-Topics covered include: data representation, basic computer organisation, the CPU, elementary gates and logic, peripheral devices, software organisation, machine language, assembly language, operating systems, data communications and computer networks.
+Topics covered include: data representation, basic computer organisation, the CPU, elementary gates and logic, machine language, assembly language and high level programming constructs.

 |Assumed Knowledge:||HSC Mathematics extension 1 or 2|

 |T&L Activities:||Lecture: Requires previous preparation activites and active participation

 Tutorial: Solve exercises extending the activities in the lecture.
 Requires preparation activities and active participation.

 Laboratory: Hands on lab work on computer systems and design build and test a team project with a robot.

 Independent Study: Preparation for lectures, tutorial and labs.

 Attributes listed here represent the key course goals (see Course Map tab) designated for this unit.
 The list below describes how these attributes are developed through practice in the unit.
 See Learning Outcomes and Assessment tabs for details of how these attributes are assessed.

 |Design software in a team project environment||Design (Level 1)|